 Over the duration of this 18-month programme Babylon ARTS will:

-• Establish a creative group comprising people with low vision and blindness in partnership with Camsight and Vision Norfolk.
-The group will explore the theme of nature through creative activities with support artist, and learn about the history and significance of the landscape through visits to Ely Museum and Wicken Fen, co-producing a sound artwork.
+• Established a creative group comprising people with low vision and blindness in partnership with CamSight and Vision Norfolk.
+The ‘Nature Group’ explored the theme of nature through creative activities with Lead artist, Tom Adams and learned about the history and significance of the landscape through visits to Ely Museum and Wicken Fen, co-producing a sound artwork, which featured prominently in the ‘Sensing Nature’ exhibition.
+The ‘Nature Group’ Case Study is available here.

-• Co-deliver public handling sessions at Ely Museum, exploring objects from the collection and responding to them creatively.
+• Co-delivered public handling sessions at Ely Museum, exploring objects from the collection and responding to them creatively.

-• Deliver a SEND school project that will be co-created with pupils, teachers and the wider school community.
+• Delivered a SEND school project devised by Lead Artist, Kaitlin Ferguson and Assistant Artists, Amy Wormald and Lyn Pryor and co-created with all the pupils, teachers and the wider school community.

 Sensing Nature Exhibition